WebAssembly/spec/spectec/test-prose/TEST.md

 before yy_u1 x i
 1. If the type of yy_u1 is deftype, then:
   a.
 Return true.
-2. If yy_u1 is of the case _IDX, then:
+2. If yy_u1 is _IDX, then:
   a.
 Let (_IDX typeidx) be yy_u1.
   b.
 Return (typeidx < x).
-3. Assert: Due to validation, yy_u1 is of the case REC.
+3. Assert: Due to validation, yy_u1 is REC.
 4. Let (REC j) be yy_u1.
 5. Return (j < i).